 With the cloud you can access whole suites of programs, with everything your business needs to function, from financial software to marketing tools to CMS’.
 That means you no longer need to bother installing reams of software onto individual devices, or updating it, since that’s done automatically, so you are always working on the latest versions.
+QuickBooks Cloud Hosting can be an perfect example of Software-as-a-Service.
 Managing user licenses becomes a lot easier too.
 Software as a service leads to…

 Now you are only purchasing the services that you actually need at any given time, so you’re not going to be wasting as much money on expensive software that is only used a few times and then just sits there redundantly.
 Your capital expenditure is being significantly reduced and your finance department will be happy, also because…